andresccxc/themes/README.md

 ## Branch: template-andres
 There is a folder called `data` which have a file with a object which simulate a json response from a api.
 This object contains the structure and global styles of each theme.
-In the app there is a lateral component which allows to change the current theme, which is permanently savedthanks to redux persitance.
+In the app there is a lateral component which allows to change the current theme, which is permanently saved thanks to redux persitance.
 Each theme has its own components but they share the same configuration.